 She hated talking about work and the weather.
 She noticed that most Asians didn't react well to the "I love you."

-Well it was a positive experience, but I don't recommend talking to most drivers in Los Angeles with the heavy traffic and crazy drivers.
+Well, it was a positive experience, but I don't recommend talking to most drivers in Los Angeles with heavy traffic and crazy drivers.
 Just "Hello" and "Goodbye" will suffice.

 2. Street Parking in Los Angeles

 Finding parking in Los Angeles is tough and watch out for "Except" rules.
 You can count on parking in yellowing loading zones to park for free on Sundays and after 7 pm, Monday through Saturdays.
 However, look for the signs for exceptions.

 It's getting tougher to find street parking nowadays.
 Last Saturday, I had to park over a mile away from the restaurant that I went to, so I Ubered it from there.
 Still cheaper than parking.
 It's now $15 and up to park in Koreatown LA.

 A few months ago I picked up a lady, "G," from a restaurant.
 She mentioned how her mom did not text her...she was running a little late.
 She was an alumnus of the same high school as me and I missed the opportunity to get her contact info.
 She was honest and straightforward and soon to be an attorney.
 It's difficult to find an honest attorney.